twongCMU/AdventOfCode2021/README.md

  *3   00:28:44   9632      0   00:49:12   5309      0
  *2   01:25:47  17868      0   01:28:32  16730      0
  *1   01:31:09  12457      0   01:35:36  11016      0

+t Part 1inished about 4:45pm Dec 20 after about 10 hours of total work.
+Part 2 finished 6 minutes after that.
 ```